nezihtopaloglu/HLDetectionTracking/README.md

 **helper.py** includes various utility functions, such as error estimation calculations, which support the main and HLDA files.

-The folder **VIS_Onboard** includes the ground truth daha for the Singapore Maritime Dataset, On-Board Videos (subfolder: HorizonGTCorrected)
+The folder **VIS_Onboard** includes the ground truth daha for the Singapore Maritime Dataset, On-Board Videos (subfolder: HorizonGTCorrected).

 The folder **Buoy** includes the ground truth daha for the Buoy Dataset (subfolder: HorizonGTCorrected)

 ## Getting Started